-The development of Category A social rent affordable housing and Category A affordable housing for purchase on each site will be regulated through the award of planning permission and planning obligation agreements.
+The development of Category A social rent affordable housing and Category A affordable housing for purchase will be regulated through the award of planning permission and planning obligation agreements.

-The potential number and type of homes that could be provided on these sites will be considered in development briefs to be issued, as supplementary planning guidance, by the Minister for Planning and Environment.
+The potential number and type of homes that could be provided on the site will be considered in development briefs to be issued, as supplementary planning guidance, by the Minister for Planning and Environment.